ConanMG/ConanMG/README.md

 ***<p style="float: right"> My name is Conan Montes and I'm 21.
 I am a software developer and aspiring game developer who is skilled in C# programming, though I know my way around other languages such as Javascript, Dart, Java and Kotlin.</p>***

 ## 🏆 Achivements
-I have worked developing apps for six months as a programmer at Bodegas Fundador.
+I have worked developing apps for seven months as a programmer at Bodegas Fundador.
 During that period I learned how to manage projects, full stack development and how teamworking is in a corporate enviroment.
 I was hired again later and I am currently working developing VR experiences for the company.

 I studied multiplatform apps programming and microinformatic systems and networking.
 I specialised in videogame development and VR.

-## 🌱 Work in progress
+## 🌱 Growth
 I'm currently learning flutter and improving my skills in the usage of Blender.

 ## 💬 Description